pawn-lang/YSI-Includes/YSI_Core/y_compilerdata/api.md

 `this` must have the tag specified in `THIS__`.

+While normally there are YSI keywords so you can enable `this` as a short form of `THIS__`, you can't here because `this` is used as the variable operated on.
+However, since `THIS__` only really appears once per file it is less in need of shortening.

 There is currently no support for varaibles like `this.Data[ANGLE]`, but I'm thinking about how to achieve it.